CURENT/andes/docs/source/tutorial.rst

     >>> import andes
     >>> andes.main.config_logger()

-If kernel error happen when import, you may need to add andes into the env.
+If kernel error happens when import andes, you may need to add andes into the env.

 .. code:: bash